+G

-Gap (propulsion, propulsor) $(G_Z)$ [L] The distance between the chord lines of two adjacent propeller blade sections measured normal to the chord.
-This distance is given by the formula: $$G_Z = (2\pi r \sin\varphi)/Z$$ where r is the radius in question, $\varphi$ is the pitch angle of the chord line at the radius r (geometric pitch) and Z is the number of blades.
-Gas content (cavitation) ( $\alpha$ ) The gas content of a liquid may be in either a dissolved or undissolved state.
-The quantity of dissolved gas will vary according to Henry's law, but it is now generally agreed that cavitation inception is associated with the gas contained in nuclei in an undissolved state (see: Nuclei and Nucleation).
+Gap (propulsion, propulsor) (G_Z) [L]

+The distance between the chord lines of two adjacent propeller blade sections measured normal to the chord.
+This distance is given by the formula:

+$G_Z = (2\pi r \sin \varphi)/Z$

+where r is the radius in question, φ is the pitch angle of the chord line at the radius r (geometric pitch) and Z is the number of blades.

+Gas content (cavitation) (α)

+The gas content of a liquid may be in either a dissolved or undissolved state.
+The quantity of dissolved gas will vary according to Henry's law, but it is now generally agreed that cavitation inception is associated with the gas contained in nuclei in an undissolved state (see Nuclei and Nucleation).
 Total gas content is equal to both the dissolved and undissolved gas.
 "Free" and "entrained" gas content are alternate terms for undissolved gas content, but the latter term is preferred.

-Gas content of the saturated liquid (cavitation) ( $\alpha_s$ ) The gas content of the saturated liquid at standard temperature and pressure.
-Gas content ratio (cavitation) (aS) [-] The ratio of the content (dissolved and undissolved) in a test liquid to the gas content of the saturated liquid at standard temperature and pressure: $a_S = \alpha/\alpha_S$ Gas injection, protection by (cavitation) Small amounts of gas injected into the cavitating region to reduce the pressure through a "cushioning" effect during compression by the collapsing cavitation bubbles.
-Gaseous cavitation (cavitation) Depending upon the magnitude of the pressure reduction and the rate of application, a bubble may grow slowly by diffusion gas into the nucleus (which see) and contain mostly gas rather than vapour.
+Gas content of the saturated liquid (cavitation) (α_s)

+The gas content of the saturated liquid at standard temperature and pressure.

+Gas content ratio (cavitation) (a_s) [-]

+The ratio of the content (dissolved and undissolved) in a test liquid to the gas content of the saturated liquid at standard temperature and pressure: $a{\rm S} = \alpha/\alpha{\rm S}$

+Gas injection, protection by (cavitation)

+Small amounts of gas injected into the cavitating region to reduce the pressure through a "cushioning" effect during compression by the collapsing cavitation bubbles.

+Gaseous cavitation (cavitation)

+Depending upon the magnitude of the pressure reduction and the rate of application, a bubble may grow slowly by diffusion gas into the nucleus (which see) and contain mostly gas rather than vapour.
 Such bubble growth is defined as gaseous cavitation.
 Such cavitation may occur at pressure greater or less than vapour pressure aided by the process of Rectified diffusion (which see).

-Gearing efficiency (performance) See: Efficiency, gearing.
+Gearing efficiency (performance)

+See: Efficiency, gearing.

+Generalized Richardson extrapolation (computational fluid dynamics) A numerical technique to improve the accuracy of simulation results, especially for problems with known discretization error.
+Richardson extrapolation is a method that combines solutions from simulations with different grid resolutions to estimate a more accurate solution, effectively reducing the discretization error.
 Generator line (propulsion, propulsor) The line formed by the intersection of the pitch helices and the plane containing the shaft axis and the propeller reference line.
 The distance from the propeller plane to the generator line in the direction of the shaft axis is called the rake.
 The generator line, the blade reference line, and the propeller reference line each intersect the shaft axis at the same point when extended thereto.
-Because of ambiguities which can arise in so extending the generator line and blade reference line when non linear distribution of rake and skew angle are used, it is recommended that these lines be defined each to originate Version 2017 at the reference point of the root section (see Figure 28 and Figure 40).
+Because of ambiguities which can arise in so extending the generator line and blade reference line when nonlinear distribution of rake and skew angle are used, it is recommended that these lines be defined each to originate at the reference point of the root section (see Figure 33 and Figure 55).
 The rake and skew angle of the root section will thus be defined to be zero and the propeller plane will pass through the reference point of the root section.